Should I Name the Father on the Birth Certificate?

 - Likelihood of financial support from both parents

-- Possibility of enrolling on the father’s health insurance plan
+- Possibility of enrolling in the father’s health insurance plan

 - Continuation of child support after the father’s death

-- A full medical history (in case of an inherited health condition)
+- A complete medical history (in case of an inherited health condition)

 - International travel could be hindered by the father.